ringcentral/ringcentral-js/README.md

 The SDK is represented by the global RingCentral constructor.
 Your application must create an instance of this object:

-In order to bootstrap the RingCentral JavaScript SDK, you have to first get a reference to the Platform singleton and then configure it.
-Before you can do anything using the Platform singleton, you need to configure it with the server URL (this tells the SDK which server to connect to) and your unique API key (this is provided by RingCentral's developer relations team).
+In order to bootstrap the RingCentral JavaScript SDK, you have to first get a reference to the Platform object and then configure it.
+Before you can do anything using the Platform object, you need to configure it with the server URL (this tells the SDK which server to connect to) and your unique API key (this is provided by RingCentral's developer relations team).